osb-group/osb-learn/programming/case_study_01.rst

 -------------
 Let's have Miku join the party now.
 The first matter of concern is needing to calculate Miku's location on the background *with* the scale resize in mind *and* the fact that the x-range for the playfield is from -107 to 747.
 This needs to be done for both the x and y position, because Miku herself is not 1080px tall.

 Miku's center position is located at (847.5, 551) in relation to the original background's size.
 These values can then be taken as ratios by dividing against the max width and height of the background.
 Then we multiply it against the dimensions of the playfield size, and for the width, offset it by -107.
+If we want to use the ``Vector2`` type that :ref:`OpenTK offers <programming_variables_and_types_openTK>`, we'll need to make all decimal numbers have the ``f`` suffix to denote the value as a ``float`` and not a ``double``.

 In the end, the calculations should look like this: